Vault Organization

 The con/serve vault is a DataLad superdataset containing archived digital research artifacts of many types – messaging histories, video recordings, code forge metadata, AI coding sessions, CI logs, scholarly publications, web captures, cloud storage mirrors, and more.
 How should this heterogeneous collection be organized on disk?

-This page surveys existing approaches to directory organization, evaluates their fit for the vault use case, and identifies the principles that should guide the layout.
+and identifies the principles that should guide the layout.

 The Challenge #